psmops/fdigest2/README.md

 Headings and the rms column can be turned off if desired.

-Keywords raw and noid determine the score produced as described below under Theory.
+Keywords raw and noid determine the score produced as described below under Algorithm outline.
 The default is noid.
 If both keywords are present, both scores are output.

 The keywords repeatable and random determine if program output is strictly repeatable or can vary slightly from one run to the next.